DinoTools/dionaea/doc/source/configuration.rst

 Only modules specified by the :code:`modules` value in the :code:`dionaea` section are loaded during the start up.

 Every module might have its own config section with additional config parameters.
-The section name consists of the prefix :code:`module` and the module name sperateted by a dot(:code:`.`).
+The section name consists of the prefix :code:`module` and the module name speratated by a dot(:code:`.`).

 See the :doc:`module/index` documentation to find more information on how to configure the modules.